WebOfTrustInfo/rwot5-boston/draft-documents/smarm.md

     adding a whole lot of tooling to the language).
     (Possibly we could call these "bytestrings" and leave open the possibility of unicode strings for later?
-    Beware the lessons of Python 3!)
+    Beware the lessons of Python 2 -> Python 3!)
 -   Source code can be normalized to
     [canonical s-expressions](http://people.csail.mit.edu/rivest/Sexp.txt).
     The "display hints" feature could be used for type annotations,